DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. [MMI Decision]
 0. [CourseFor]

-**First ensure that the BannerID column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**
+**First ensure that the Student ID column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**

 The imported table in SQL Server will take the name of the worksheet so something